riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 bool __riscv_ifunc_select(char *FeatureString)
 ```

-Where FeatureString is a string that concatenating all target features belonging to a particular function.
+Where FeatureString is a string that concatenates all target features belonging to a particular function.
 The form can be described in the following BNF form.

 ```
 FeatureString          := EXTENSIONS